skydread1/portfolio/src/loicb/server/content/blog/cd-sl-p-method.md

 Gandalf created 2 aliases `fireworks.42tu7@poTatoes.me` and `pipe-weed.8eerf@poTatoes.me` and used them to register to the respective websites `fireworks.xyz` and `pip-weed.express`.
 Gandalf set `shopping@gandalf.me` as mailbox to forward to for both alias (remember that he wants all shopping related stuff under the same proton address).

 A few months pass and `shopping@gandalf.me` proton folder is bombarded with tons of unsolicited emails.
-Gandalf checks the header of the email and see that the alias that forwarded all these emails is `pipe-weed.8eerf@poTatoes.me`.
+Gandalf checks the header of the email and sees that the alias that forwarded all these emails is `pipe-weed.8eerf@poTatoes.me`.
 Thus, Gandalf knows that `pipe-weed.express` leaked his address and he can therefore disable the alias in SL (so he will stop receiving the spams).
-He can then login to `pipe-weed.express` and change his email with a new alias such as `pipe-weed.abg65@poTatoes.me` or he can just delete his account and move on with his life (if deleting his account his made impossible, at least the old alias has been disabled so no more spams).
+He can then log in to `pipe-weed.express` and change his email address to a new alias, such as `pipe-weed.abg65@poTatoes.me`.
+Also, he could just delete his account and move on with his life (if deleting his account his made impossible, at least the old alias has been disabled so no more spams).

-You noticed that at no point `shopping@gandalf.me` was exposed.
+You’ll notice that at no point was `shopping@gandalf.me` exposed.

 ### Changing mailboxes

 What if we want to change the proton email we forward a specific alias to?
 We can just change it in the SimpleLogin dashboard and it takes effect immediately.
 Maybe Gandalf wants to have a dedicated proton address where he forwards all websites related to the parties he throws in the Shire: `party@gandalf.me`.
 Naturally he wants to forward `fireworks.xyz` emails to this new address.
 So he goes to SL and update the mailbox of the `fireworks.42tu7@poTatoes.me` alias and that’s it.

-We can extend that to the extreme case where you change Email service!
-You want to move from ProtonMail to another email service, you can change the mailbox address in SL.
+We can extend this to the extreme case where you switch email services!
+If you want to move from ProtonMail to another email service, you can simply change the mailbox address in SL.
 Instead of changing each alias one by one, you just change the mailbox from the proton mail address to the new email address and all affected aliases will start forwarding to the new address.
 Very convenient!

 ### When to avoid creating an alias

 There are some cases where we might be willing to give our proton address instead.
 For example, to email your friends or family.
-I don’t think Galadriel will find appropriate to be emailed by `friends.234rt@poTaToes.me`.
-In that case Gandalf would use `hi@gandalf.me`.
+I don’t think Galadriel will find it appropriate to be emailed by `friends.234rt@poTaToes.me`.
+In that case, Gandalf would use `hi@gandalf.me`.
 Also, it is not convenient to email from SL so if you need to message them first, you are stuck (especially without SL Premium).

-Another case could be for a professional contact.
+Another case could be for professional contacts.
 If Gandalf wants to start freelancing his fireworks shows, he might want to have a professional email address such as `contact@gandalf.pro` instead of something like `contact.show.gandalf.sdfgh@poTaToes.me`.

 Another scenario could be for government related services.